NxPKG/khulnasoft-docs/content/web3/ipfs-gateway/reference/peering-with-content-providers.md

 If you are running an IPFS node that serves many requests - like a public HTTP gateway - you may be able to speed up queries by maintaining long-lived connections to nodes that provide a large volume of data.

-This process is known as **Peering** and you can tell IPFS to prioritize Cloudflare's peers by editing the Peering configuration in your IPFS config file.
+This process is known as **Peering** and you can tell IPFS to prioritize Khulnasoft's peers by editing the Peering configuration in your IPFS config file.

 ```json
 {